Built for small food businesses

 • Recipe costing workspace

-• US Nutrition Facts generation
+• US Nutrition Facts label support

 • Manual review and override tools